 Feather light or deadly serious?

-Ville Walo’s solo performance, Mortimer, is a contemporary circus theatre performance where juggling and electrical sensor technology come together.
+Ville Walo’s solo performance, Mortimer, is a contemporary circus theatre performance where juggling and electrical sensor technology come together with the music composed by Samuli Kosminen.
 The focused, subtle performance juggles sound and video projections, brings small fluffy things to life and laughs at mortality.
 The performance’s soft hint of breath brushes the viewers’ skin.

 Creation: Ville Walo, Anne Jämsä